 Step 5: Start your lawnmower

-When you have checked the air filter, carburetor, and spark plugs of the lawnmower, you can proceed to start it.
 First, observe the air filter to find the primer button.
 Once you have found the primer button, press it three times without any delay.

 After that, remove your thumb from the primer button.
 It allows the primer button to get back to its original position.
 Once the switch gets back to its actual position, press it three times continuously.